Click on a region below to see details.

 Proposed rules were updated on Jan 17, 2019 after multiple workshops in 2017 and 2018.
-A notice of proposed rulemaking was issued on 2/5/2019.
-Public hearings were held thru April, with the end of the comment period April 2, 2019.
+A notice of proposed rulemaking was issued in February.
+Public hearings were held through April, with the end of the comment period April 2, 2019.

 SB169 this bill would authorize the State Fire Marshal to:

 - require the owner or operator of a pipeline to establish and maintain records, make reports, and provide any information that the State Fire Marshal reasonably requires, to create an inventory of pipelines that will be available to the public.

 - disclose records, reports, or other information required to be maintained to an officer, employee, or authorized representative of the state or the United States for purposes of carrying out the requirements of the act or the federal Hazardous Liquid Pipeline Safety Act, or when relevant to a proceeding pursuant to the act.

 Current code excludes from the definition of pipeline a pipeline for the transportation of crude oil that operates by gravity or at a stress level of 20 percent or less of the specified minimum yield strength of the pipe.
 This bill would eliminate that exclusion.